MichiganRobotX/wamv/wolvmarine_ws/src/README.md

 # WolvMarine ROS packages and catkin workspace

 - `external_packages` : Packages that are not indexed by ROS.
-- `wamv_bringup` : Launch files and scripts for bringing up the remote and base-station computers.
+- `wolvmarine_bringup` : Launch files and scripts for bringing up the remote and base-station computers.
-- `wamv_control` : Control configuration including teleoperation controls, PID
+- `wolvmarine_control` : Control configuration including teleoperation controls,
-  controllers, and PID interpreter.
+  PID controllers, and PID interpreter.
-- `wamv_drivers` : Launch files for the Velodyne LiDARs and Ladybug cameras.
+- `wolvmarine_drivers` : Launch files for the Velodyne LiDARs and Ladybug cameras.
-- `wamv_fixer` : Fixes sensory inputs to ROS standard coordinate frames.
+- `wolvmarine_fixer` : Fixes sensory inputs to ROS standard coordinate frames.
-- `wamv_localization` : Mapping and GPS.
+- `wolvmarine_localization` : Mapping and GPS.
-- `wamv_msgs` : Messages.
+- `wolvmarine_msgs` : Messages.
-- `wamv_navigation` : Path planning and waypoint following.
+- `wolvmarine_navigation` : Path planning and waypoint following.
-- `wamv_tasks` : RobotX task definitions and implementations, including the heartbeat signal.
+- `wolvmarine_tasks` : RobotX task definitions and implementations, including
+  the heartbeat signal.
-- `wamv_tests` :
+- `wolvmarine_tests` :
-- `wamv_transform` : Broadcasts the wamv transforms.
+- `wolvmarine_transform` : Broadcasts the wolvmarine transforms.
-- `wamv_viz` : Visualization configuration for rviz.
+- `wolvmarine_viz` : Visualization configuration for rviz.

 ## Installing dependencies

-To install all the dependencies for the wamv package, run the following in the base directory of the wamv workspace:
+To install all the dependencies for the wolvmarine package, run the following in the base directory of the wolvmarine workspace:

     rosdep install --from-paths src --ignore-src -r -y